 2:30-4:00pm | FLTC 302, 303 & 304

-This session features 12 separate roundtables, each with 1 career professional and room for 8 postdocs.
+This session features 12 separate round tables, each with a career professional and room for 8 postdocs.
 The session will be split into three 30-minute segments to allow postdocs to rotate tables to speak with up to 3 different career professionals in industries of their choice.

 Academic Investigator